nblockbuster/D2StaticDocs/README.md

 ### [Full example of how to parse a vertex buffer in C++](example.cpp)

 #### Index Buffers
-are simply a list of int16s, with 3 int16s/triangle/face (kinda obvious) *but* you either need to increase each index by 1, so that whatever program you use to open models doesnt have a freak out when it sees an index of 0.
+describe the faces of the model and how they connect the vertices.
+They are simply a list of int16s, with 3 int16s/triangle/face (kinda obvious) *but* you either need to increase each index by 1, so that whatever program you use to open models doesnt have a freak out when it sees an index of 0.

 ## Classes & Entry types